 Medical Care Data Base Portal Submissions

-In order to submit files to the MCDB Portal for the 2018 data submission period, each payor will need to have their primary point of contact reach out to Social & Scientific Systems, Inc. in order to request an administrative account.
+In order to submit files to the MCDB Portal for the 2019 data submission period, each payor will need to have their primary point of contact reach out to Social & Scientific Systems, Inc. to request an administrative account.
+Payors must provide updates to the MHCC and the MHCC’s vendor (SSS) regarding the current contacts at the organization, including information regarding individuals who are no longer representing the organization.

 An administrative account will then be created for the individual designated to be the administrator in the contact email.
-The administrator will then receive a user name, as well as instructions with how to log-in at www.mcdbportal.com in order to submit data.
+The administrator will then receive a user name, as well as instructions with how to log-in at www.mcdbportal.com.
+Payor administrators are responsible for assigning additional “user accounts” through the Portal’s Administration screen.
+In brief, “user accounts” have permission to upload files and request waivers.
+Administrators have the same basic permissions as “user accounts” and also the permission to add and deactivate users and to submit all uploaded files for full processing.

+In reporting year 2019, a certifier from each payor organization must certify that the Enrollee ID-P values are encrypted by signing a letter.
+It is the responsibility of every payor to appoint such an individual within their organization and provide up-to-date information on the individual’s name, title, and contact information to the MHCC and the MHCC’s vendor (SSS).
+Additionally, this individual must have an active account on the MCDB Portal.

 In order for data submissions to be properly processed, a payor will need to ensure that all of the following is accurate: